cristiangabor/ScyPlant/README.md

 Soon I intend to make an executable for windows so stay tuned.

+## Search function

+Until now I have integrated only a few plants in the database.
+You can search for plant like strawberry,corn or dog rose

 <b> Bugs and Errors </b>

 If you enconter any bugs or unexpected functionality please either e-mail me at